 University of Galway participates in the yearly active challenges organised by the Smarter Travel team at the National Transport Authority.

-University of Galway Walking Times Map
+University of Galway Cycling and Walking Times Map.

 Smarter Travel Campus logo